Anchorage Fish & Wildlife Field Office Endangered Species

 The purpose of the Endangered Species Act (ESA) is to protect and recover imperiled species and the ecosystems upon which they depend.
 Guided by the ESA framework, biologists in our Endangered Species Branch work to conserve species at risk of extinction.
 In general, our conservation efforts fall within the following broad categories: 1) Candidate Conservation; 2) Listing; 3) Recovery; 4) Section 7 Consultation; and 5) Habitat Conservation Planning.

 Candidate species are those for which we have sufficient information to support a proposal to list as endangered or threatened, however preparation of a proposal is precluded by higher priority listing actions.
-In Alaska, three species are identified as candidates for listing as threatened or endangered under the ESA: Kittlitz’s murrelet (Brachyramphus brevirostris); Yellow-billed loon (Gavia adamsii); and Pacific walrus (Odobenus rosmarus divergens).
-All three candidate species may occur within the Anchorage Field Office’s geographic area.
+In Alaska, two species are identified as candidates for listing as threatened or endangered under the ESA: Yellow-billed loon (Gavia adamsii); and Pacific walrus (Odobenus rosmarus divergens).
+Both candidate species may occur within the Anchorage Field Office’s geographic area.
 For more information about candidate species in our area, please visit the AFWFO Candidate Conservation Page.

 Listing a species as threatened or endangered, and designating critical habitat is a formal rule-making process.
 To find out if there are any current or ongoing listing actions in Alaska, please visit the AFWFO Listing page.